AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/download-wp-invoice.md

 product-previous: workfront-proof
 product-area: documents;system-administration
 navigation-topic: manage-your-billing-workfront-proof
-title: Downloading Your [!DNL Workfront] Proof Invoice
+title: Downloading Your [!DNL Workfront Proof] Invoice
 description: On the first day of a new billing period, your subscription invoice is sent to the main Billing contact on your account and to the Billing CC email address, if you have one defined.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 6bfb82b8-f127-4dac-a1cf-7c7962a86e48
 ---
-# Downloading Your [!DNL Workfront] Proof Invoice
+# Downloading Your [!DNL Workfront Proof] Invoice

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-On the first&nbsp;day of a new billing period, your subscription invoice is sent to the main Billing contact on your account and to the Billing CC email address, if you have one defined.
+On the first day of a new billing period, your subscription invoice is sent to the main Billing contact on your account and to the [!UICONTROL Billing CC] email address, if you have one defined.

-The invoice also appears in the [!UICONTROL Billing] section of your [!DNL Workfront] Proof account, available for download.
-See [The [!DNL Workfront] Proof Billing Page](../../../workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md) if you need more information.
+The invoice also appears in the [!UICONTROL Billing] section of your [!DNL Workfront Proof] account, available for download.
+See [The [!DNL Workfront Proof] Billing Page](../../../workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md) if you need more information.

 You will find the following information on your invoice: